 The Future Adoption of SBOMs

-Gartner estimates that 60% of organizations will adopt SBOMs by 2025.
-As more organizations understand their value, we expect to see increased adoption by security teams in the following scenarios:
+It is fair to expect to see increased adoption by security teams in the following scenarios:

-Speeding software procurement
+Speeding up software procurement

 SBOMs can assist in shortening the purchasing cycle of third-party software.
 They can help identify security deal-breakers and provide in-depth software security analysis when in-house resources aren’t sufficient.